Lazarius2160/Internship_M1/README.md

 > Apparement dans vtk examples dis aue pbm vient de "This approach also ensures that when CMAKE_AUTOUIC is set to ON and subfolders are used we get a build with no errors." coherent mqis pqs solution!

+#### error slicer 4.13:
+quand met quadbuff :
+*An OpenGL Core Profile was requested, but it is not supported on the current platform.
+Falling back to a non-Core profile.
+Note that this might cause rendering issues.*

 ### A mettre one note:
 View nodes are connected with 3D rendering widgets.
 PlotView with Plotting widgets.
 Slices (Red, Green, Yellow) with 2D rendering widgets